AlexanderGenin/system-design/public/articles/music-streaming/index.md

 #### Security

-Before we delve further, let's briefly discuss security.
-Although security is not our primary focus, it is crucial to address it.
+Before we delve further, let's briefly discuss _security_.
+Although _security_ is not our primary focus, it is crucial to address it.
 We have already decided that the authentication and authorization logic will be abstracted as a service.
-It is good practice to include this in your design.
+It is good practice to include this in our design.
 We will represent it as a "black box" in our schema.
 It could be anything from an enterprise SAML SSO solution to a third-party provider built on OpenID and OAuth 2.0 protocols.
 Regardless of the actual implementation, we assume that after providing valid credentials, the user receives either a stateless token, like a JSON Web Token (JWT), or a stateful session ID.

 This AuthN/AuthZ service will be operational within our cluster.
 The backend service will contact it for each request (perhaps through middleware) to validate the token and introspect it to obtain the user ID.
 The token will also enable us to provide Role-Based Access Control (RBAC) for the music, since every authenticated user can stream the music, but only artists can upload and delete tracks.

-Security itself is a vast topic, so I leave other intriguing aspects like OWASP Top 10, DoS protection, intrusion detection systems, poisoned pipeline execution, and many more for your own exploration.
+_Security_ itself is a vast topic, so I leave other intriguing aspects like OWASP Top 10, DoS protection, intrusion detection systems, poisoned pipeline execution, and many more for your own exploration.

 Let’s see what we have so far: